 Get a car alarm and theft deterrents.

 When someone breaks into a car, they could be planning to steal it.
-Installing a steering wheel lock, a collar for the steering column, or a lock for the brake pedal provides a visible sign that the thief wouldn’t be able to take the car even if they broke in, which decreases the chance that they’ll try it.
+Installing a steering wheel lock, a collar for the steering column, or a lock for the brake pedal provides a visible sign that the thief wouldn’t be able to take the car even if they broke in, which could decrease the chance that they’ll try it.

 Park in well-lit areas.